vaastav/IntroductionToU3D/annotated_u3d.md

 If you plan to embed, your U3D objects in a PDF, then you should read this [document](http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/U3DElements.pdf) first as Adobe Acrobat only supports a subset of the elements that U3D provides.
 Additionaly, Adobe also doesn't support some of the texture modes like those of texture generation but I will talk about them later when I get into the details.

+## External Library

+As part of the consortium, Intel released a library which is available on sourceforge.

+## File Format Essentials